 Now more than ever, it’s so important to develop cross-cultural communication skills as these skills won’t be just sought after, but a necessity.
-Carra Torres is a student on our Full-Time MBA 2018-19 who moved from her job in New York City to London for the programme.
+Carra Torres, a student on our Full-Time MBA 2018-1, moved from her job in New York City to London for the programme.
 She said:

 “The MBA is getting to know people and use those relationships and connections in the long term.
-Now that I’ve been on the MBA for eight months, I feel like I have so many international opportunities and connections just because I came to Imperial College Business School, as opposed to studying in my home country.
+I feel like I had so many international opportunities and connections just because I came to Imperial College Business School, as opposed to studying in my home country.
 On the side of that, as our world gets more and more interconnected, it’s important to learn, grow and work with people across cultures and across the world.
 This is really the only place you can do something like that in a short window.”

 3. The MBA prepares you to be a successful leader

 We are currently facing a period of uncertainty as all industries are being disrupted by digitisation and the rise of new technologies.
 At Imperial, we grow responsible leaders equipped to deal with the challenges for a technology-driven world.

 We value soft skills just as highly as hard skills, so developing leaders is a priority across our MBA programmes.
 We run the Personal Leadership Journey on the Full-Time MBA, Global Online MBA, and the Weekend MBA, and the Executive Leadership Journey on the Executive MBA, which equips students with a leadership toolkit.

 This module runs for the duration of the MBA and is a significant part of how the programme develops students to become future leaders of society and business.
 This is paired with core modules that focus on leadership from within organisations, like Organisational Behaviour.